PHIC is incorporated and governed by a Board, which is supported by a Chief Executive Officer.

 CEO Kirsty Danby advocates for industry on behalf of all members and meets regularly with a range of stakeholders including State and local government representatives, government and industry agencies, and community organisations.

-Kirsty is supported by Port Hedland-based Community Relations Officer Chantel Cullen.
+Kirsty is supported by Port Hedland-based Business and Community Manager Chantel Cullen.

 PHIC’s Chief Executive Officer